events555/Rbuild/README.md

 - npm and Node.js installed with the following packages (express, body-parser, cors, mysql, cookie-parser, and crypto).

 - An apache http server with the login_register.html file in it.

+**Some other tables you will need in your database and their create tables...**